saturncloud/llm/README.md

 A: I want to get a puppy for my son.
 Assistant: Summary: Tom and his friend are going to the animal shelter to get a puppy for Tom's son.
 ```
-Similar to above, I think there's an extra \n here?

-And maybe add a little bit of extra detail about why this is useful like:

 The User and Assistant roles help Vicuna identify the components of the prompt, while the Conversation and
 Summary prompt templating serves as a callback to the task in the system message.
 During inference